quantumsoul-cyber/AWS-JSON-S3-maker/README.md

 # JSON Generator and S3 Uploader

-A Python application that generates 3000 unique JSON files (~4GB total) and uploads them to a new AWS S3 bucket.
+A Python application that generates 3000 unique encrypted JSON files (~500MB total) and uploads them to a new AWS S3 bucket.
 Perfect for testing AWS services, S3 performance simulations, and storage cost modeling.

 **Repository**: https://github.com/quantumsoul-cyber/AWS-JSON-S3-maker